ledlaux/pikoPD/HVCC-pikoPD/README.md

 This project will automate building **PD patches** (`.pd`) into a **Raspberry Pi Pico UF2** firmware using **hvcc**, **pico-sdk**, and **picotool**.
 Extra files and custom templates will be supported.

-This version generates simple synthesizer with polyphonic usb midi input.
+Project is in very early stages.
+Patch in the folder generates simple synthesizer with polyphonic usb midi input.
+Send CC1 to device midi chanel 1 and it will turn on builtin LED.
+PD is printing cc values from 0 to 1.0 into serial console.

 ## Features